akberthegreat2/Mirror/docs/concepts/providers.md

 # Providers

-Providers implement capability contracts.
+A provider is the part that does the actual work behind a capability.

-Mirror keeps the capability contract stable and lets the implementation vary.
+Mirror keeps the task the same and lets the backend change.
-That is how one pipeline can run against multiple backends without changing the pipeline itself.

 ## Example

 The Fetch capability can use different providers:

-- `mirror-fetch-httpx`
+- `mirror-fetch-httpx` for plain HTTP requests
-- `mirror-fetch-playwright`
+- `mirror-fetch-playwright` for browser-based fetching

-Both packages expose a `ProviderConfig` descriptor through entry points.
-Mirror Core resolves the selected provider at runtime from settings.
+That means you can keep the same pipeline and change the engine under it.